ccp4/DUI2/README.md

 ## Requirements

-This project relies on an installation of `python3` with `dials`, `PySide2` and `requests` among other dependencies.
+This project relies on an installation of `python3` with `dials`, `pyside2` and `requests` among other dependencies.
 There are two ways to install DUI2:
+Then
 ## Option 1, Installation with curl and ccp4

 This assumes you have already installed and set up CCP4, which include `dials` and `pyside2`.